San Francisco International Airport: Terminal 1

 In April 2018, the San Francisco Board of Supervisors and mayor Mark Farrell approved and signed legislation renaming Terminal 1 after deceased gay rights activist and former member of the San Francisco Board of Supervisors Harvey Milk, and planned to install artwork memorializing him.
 This followed a previous attempt to rename the entire airport after him, which was turned down.
 Following the art and photo installation, the renamed terminal was opened to the media and public for preview tours in advance of its official opening on July 23, 2019.
 Harvey Milk Terminal 1 is the world's first airport terminal named after a leader of the LGBTQ community.

 The first nine gates at the newly reconstructed Boarding Area B opened on July 23, 2019, with Southwest Airlines and JetBlue becoming the first tenants.
-JetBlue operates two gates preferentially (B6 and B7) and shares one with Southwest (B8), while Southwest operates five gates preferentially (B9, B12-B14, and B17).
 In late-April 2020, the terminal's new lobby opened, with new ticket counters for Southwest and JetBlue, and a new permanent exhibit honoring Milk.
 On May 12, 2020, in conjunction with the launch of nine new gates at Boarding Area B (B19-B27), American Airlines moved into the new facility, with new ticket counters, baggage systems, and a new Admirals Club lounge.
-American operates six of the nine new gates preferentially (B22-B27).
-The final seven Boarding Area B gates (B2-B5, B10-B11, B15-B16) in the new terminal opened on May 25, 2021.
-Frontier Airlines, Hawaiian Airlines, and Sun Country Airlines are scheduled to move in by 2023.
+Seven gates (B2-B5, B10-B11, B15-B16) in the new terminal opened on May 25, 2021.

-2022-Q3, Hawaiian Airlines and WestJet have moved a few of their departures into B Gates at Terminal 1, but check-in counters remain in International Terminal A.
+In 2022, Hawaiian Airlines and WestJet moved a few of their departures into the B gates, but check-in counters and baggage claim remain in International Terminal A. In June 2024, Alaska Airlines moved all of its operations from Terminal 2 into Harvey Milk Terminal 1, in order to be closer to their Oneworld partner American Airlines and opened an Alaska Lounge in the terminal in July 2024.
+Two gates (B3 and C1) also opened that month.
+In December 2024, Hawaiian Airlines moved its check-in counters and baggage claim from the International Terminal A to the Harvey Milk Terminal 1 as part of its merger with Alaska Airlines.

+JetBlue operates two gates preferentially (B3 and B6), while American operates six of the nine new gates preferentially (B22-B27).
+Alaska Airlines operates ten gates in the terminal preferentially (B7-8, B10-11, B15-16, and B18-21).
+Three gates (B2, B4, and B5) are not assigned preferentially to any airline.